-A rare early French genre painting depicting a traveling vendor with his peep show.
-A unique country setting of a mother and her children viewing a display titled "Le Vrai Jesus".
-This work done circa 1820's is unsigned but suggests the work in style and subject of Louis Leopold Boilly,(1761-1845).
-The painting has been lined and has some areas of inpainting, mostly the bottom edge and upper right.
-The painting may have been reduced in size.
-Period gilt frame.
-Oil on canvas measuring 30 x 25 inches, the overall frame size measures: 41 X 36 inches.
+This is a very rare early French genre painting depicting a traveling vendor with his peep show in a country setting, with a mother and her children viewing the display titled "Le Vrai Jesus".
+Oil on canvas, 30 x 25 inches, overall frame size 41 x 36 inches, c.
+1780s.
+This painting is unsigned, but it is exquisitely painted; the style and subject very reminiscent of the work of Louis Leopold Boilly (1761-1845).
+The painting was relined on aluminum and has some areas of inpainting, mostly the bottom edge and upper right, but overall is really quite presentable.

 Watercolor on paper, 5 3/4 x 7 5/8 inches, circa 1863, monogram lower left